apetrone11235/angela-petrone.github.io/_posts/2019-04-24-Emergency.md

 I wanted to use data to learn more about how people use emergency care so I pulled state and countrywide data from the [Kaiser Family Foundation](https://www.kff.org/other/state-indicator/emergency-room-visits-by-ownership/?currentTimeframe=0&sortModel=%7B%22colId%22:%22Location%22,%22sort%22:%22asc%22%7D), cleaned it up, and after some exploration made visualizations showing what I found.

-Here is a simple illustration of how the number of visits per 1000 people changed over time across the whole country:
+To start, here is a simple illustration of how the number of visits per 1000 people changed over time across the whole country:

 ![]({{site.baseurl}}/img/VisitsOverTime.png)